C0D1NG/C0D1NG/README.md

 ## 👉 7.
 Compare & Submit _Pull_ request

 # Hurray!
-Now you are a part of open source community 🚀🚀🚀
+Now you are a part of the open source community 🚀🚀🚀

 ---